joseee-molina/joseee-molina/README.md

 <br />
 Before coming to UT Dallas, I was a physics major at Tsinghua University.
-If you would like to know more about the projects I worked on in my previous experiences, or my portfolio, please go to my [website](https://joseee-molina.github.io/my-website/)
+If you would like to know more about the projects I worked on in my previous experiences, or my portfolio, please go to my [website].

 - 🌱 I’m currently working as a Mentor at the Computer Science Mentor Center at UT Dallas, leading the Algorithmic Computing Club, and learning about ML/AI.